As part of the Field Education program, each supervisor commits to:

 Supervisors should possess personal security, confidence, and strong skills in communication.
 Supervision requires commitment to disciplined theological reflection with the student, exploration of meaning in ministry, and an ability to incarnate that meaning.
 Potential supervisors should examine their continuing call, their willingness, and their ability to enter into this special ministry before assuming this important role.

-Review the Field Education Policies & Procedure Manual (pdf) to learn more about the supervisor’s role including:
+Review the Field Education Policies and Procedures Manual (pdf) to learn more about the supervisor’s role including:

 - Prerequisites to supervising a field education student

 - Sexual ethics

 - Supervision in an international field education setting